 Carol has also been a member on several mission trips including Hungary/Romania, Sicily/Italy and Haiti Vision Team and Apache Indian Reservation, New Mexico.

 Scott is a District Court Judge in the Fifth Judicial District of Iowa.
 He was appointed to this position in January of 1997.
 He was retained on November 2, 2010 to a six-year term which will expire on December 31, 2016.

 Judge Rosenberg was born in Des Moines, Iowa.
 He graduated from the University of Iowa in 1976 with a bachelor's degree.

 He then received his law degree from Drake University in 1979.
-He is now married and has two children.
+He has two children.